Raging Fire (film)

-Raging Fire is a 2021 Hong Kong-Chinese action film written, produced and directed by Benny Chan in his final directorial effort before his death on 23 August 2020.
-The film stars Donnie Yen as a righteous cop who crosses path with his former protege, played by Nicholas Tse, who is out for revenge on his former mentor for putting him in prison in the past.
+Raging Fire is a 2021 Hong Kong-Chinese action film directed by Benny Chan in his final directorial role before his death.
+It stars Donnie Yen in the lead role, alongside co-stars Nicholas Tse, Qin Lan and Simon Yam.

-The film was released on 30 July 2021 in Mainland China and on 19 August 2021 in Hong Kong.
+Raging Fire was released on 30 July 2021 in mainland China and Hong Kong on 19 August 2021.
+A spiritual successor titled Raging Havoc began production in Hong Kong under its former title The Unleashed Blaze in October 2023.